-3. In 1996, the UNECE White Paper on Trends in and Development of Inland Navigation and its Infrastructure (hereafter, the 1996 UNECE White Paper) highlighted the advantages of inland water transport (IWT) in comparison with other modes of inland

-4. Using the 1996 UNECE White Paper as a benchmark and based on the analysis provided in draft Chapters I to III (ECE/TRANS/SC.3/2010/2 and ECE/TRANS/SC.3/2010/3), this concluding chapter of the draft UNECE White Paper reviews the potential and challenges for IWT development and offers six policy recommendations that could be part of a pan-European vision towards efficient and sustainable inland water transport.
+- 3. In 1996, the UNECE White Paper on trends in and development of inland navigation and its infrastructure, hereafter the 1996 White Paper, highlighted the advantages of Inland Water Transport (IWT) in compared with other modes of inland transport, identified a number of IWT shortcomings and put forward several policy recommendations to further utilize its potential. - 4.
+Using the 1996 White Paper as a benchmark and based on the analysis provided in Chapters 1 to 3, this concluding chapter reviews the potential and challenges for IWT development and offers the policy recommendations that could be part of a pan-European vision towards efficient and sustainable inland water transport.

-A. Inland Water Transport: Safe, Reliable, Efficient and Environmentfriendly Transport Mode
+A. Inland Water Transport: Safe, Reliable, Efficient and Environment-friendly Transport Mode

-- 5. The 1996 White Paper highlighted the advantages of IWT in comparison with other modes of inland transport, pointing out that: - Inland navigation is the most economical inland transport mode in respect of uncovered external and infrastructural costs; - Inland navigation is friendly to the environment and contributes to the improvement of quality of life; - Inland navigation is safe. - 6.
-More recent analyses confirm these major advantages in terms of safety, costefficiency and sustainability.
+- 5. The 1996 White Paper highlighted the advantages of IWT compared with other modes of inland transport, pointing out that: - Inland navigation is the most economical inland transport mode in respect of uncovered external and infrastructural costs; - Inland navigation is friendly to the environment and contributes to improving quality of life; - · Inland navigation is safe. - 6.
+More recent analyses confirm these major advantages in terms of safety, cost-efficiency and sustainability.
 These studies also emphasize that the traditional shortcomings of IWT, in particular, its limited reliability due to weather and hydrological conditions, are mitigated by the growing congestion challenges faced by other modes of transport.
 Indeed, while "all other hinterland transport infrastructures are running close to full capacity in and around seaports across Europe, the waterways still have potential for further growth".
-Recently, the NAIADES programme of the European Union (EU) advanced ten reasons to use IWT, including: safety, lowest environmental costs, time reliability, lower infrastructure costs, high carrying capacity, high potential for intermodal networking, large amount of available capacity, suitability for transporting abnormal loads, possibilities for tailor-made transportation and efficient information and communications technology with the implementation of river information services. - 7.
+Recently, the EU NAIADES programme advanced ten reasons to use IWT, including: safety, lowest environmental costs, time reliability, lower infrastructure costs, high carrying capacity, high potential for intermodal networking, large amount of available capacity, suitability for transporting abnormal loads, possibilities for tailor-made transportation and efficient information and communications technology with the implementation of river information services. - 7.
 Taking account recent research and operating requirements, the advantages of freight transport on inland waterways can be summarized as follows: